dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/Page Tables.md

 Note that **each process has its own page table**.

+It lives in the Process Control Block (PCB) or Process Descriptor.

 ### A Simple Abstraction for Page Tables

 Page tables can be seen as a simple one-to-one memory mapping for pages to physical memory: